-Towards a New Energy Eco-System: The ‘Marriage’ of the Electric Grid and the Electric Vehicles
+Towards a New Energy Eco-System: The Convergence of the Electric Grid and The Electric Vehicle

 The first commercial electric power grids and the first mass production of cars occurred within about two decades from each other at around the turn of the 20th century.
 In their separate ways, the electric power industry and the car industry have since provided the world with unparalleled prosperity and benefits, and fundamentally changed our ways of life for the better for over a century.
 However, the last decades have seen these two fossil-fuel based industries face major challenges arising from the so called ‘energy trilemma’ – energy equity, energy security and environmental sustainability.
 This talk will explore how the merging-together, or ‘marriage’, of the grid and the electric vehicles (EVs) helps generate and leverage disruptive technologies and innovative strategies that are critical in providing solutions for the ‘energy trilemma’, using some pioneering case studies including the Nissan’s EV charging and NationalGrid UK’s Electric Dreams.
 Disruptive technologies such as autonomous vehicles, smart and rapid EV charging, as well as innovative strategies in promoting energy democracy, will be discussed.
 The long term success, the talk will conclude, depends on the connectedness and the shared benefits that the ‘marriage’ generates.